TanguyBarthelemy/JDemetra-documentation/pages/reference-manual/residuals.md

 description: Basic
 ---

-Examination of residuals from a fitted model for signs of model inadequacy is a crucial step of a model validation.
+AAA Examination of residuals from a fitted model for signs of model inadequacy is a crucial step of a model validation.
 Therefore, JDemetra+ produces several residual diagnostics and graphs for a detailed validation of the residuals.
 They are presented in the *Residuals*